pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

 .. py:function:: getWindowGeometryVR(windowID)

  Returns the width and height, in boxels, of a window in VR.

+ :param windowID: Window to query (must be in VR)
+ :type windowID: :data:`XPLMWindowID`
+ :return: Tuple of (widthBoxels, heightBoxels)
+ :rtype: tuple[int, int]

  Note that you are responsible for ensuring your window is in VR (using :func:`windowIsInVR`).

- Return (widthBoxels, heightBoxels)

  >>> windowID = xp.createWindowEx()
  >>> if xp.windowIsInVR(windowID):